 Darlington Borough Council provides training in motor vehicle engineering and administration.
 There are good-quality work placements, both within the council and with local employers.
-The quality of practical and theory training in motor vehicle is good, with close links created between the two.
-Retention rates for these programmes are poor.
-In administration trainees the make slow progress towards their NVQs.
-Trainees' selection and recruitment procedures ensure that there is equal access for all, irrespective of ability.
+The quality of practical and theory training in motor vehicle is good, with close links between the two.
+The retention rate has improved substantially since the original inspection and is now satisfactory.
+In administration, learners make slow progress towards their NVQs.
+Learners' selection and recruitment procedures ensure that there is equal access for all, irrespective of ability.
 Monitoring of equality of opportunity in the workplace is inadequate.
-Support for trainees is good, with comprehensive induction programmes and thorough initial assessment of trainees' basic skills.
+Support for learners is good, with comprehensive induction programmes and thorough initial assessment of learners' basic skills.
 Additional learning support is provided for those who need it.
 Staff training and development is strong.
 Management information is not fully used.
 Quality assurance arrangements cover aspects of the training programme but are insufficiently focused on the quality of training and assessment.